All Guides About Start Here

 P1

-Title tags — meta descriptions — missing schema properties — BreadcrumbList mismatches — orphan pages — thin content
+Headlines and summaries in search results — missing schema details — breadcrumb mismatches — orphan pages — thin content

 Month 2